-Following an assessment by the State of Baja, California (the "State") of the need for such a desalination plant and the passage of enabling legislation in November 2015, the State officially commenced the required public tender for the Project.
-A consortium (the "Consortium") comprised of NSC, Suez Medio Ambiente México, S.A. de C.V. ("Suez MA"), a subsidiary of SUEZ International, S.A.S., and NuWater S.A.P.I. de C.V. ("NuWater") submitted its tender for the Project in April 2016 and in June 2016, the State designated the Consortium as the winner of the tender process for the Project.
+In November 2015, the State of Baja California (the "State") officially commenced the public tender for the Project.
+A consortium (the "Consortium") comprised of NSC and two other parties submitted its tender for the Project in April 2016 and in June 2016, the State designated the Consortium as the winner of the tender process for the Project.